 For example, if your agency promotes persistence and dedication as key traits of its agents, try highlighting your own tenacity in your bio.

-Ellen Grubert’s agent bio fits right in with the about page for the Ellen, Janie and Josh Real Estate team in Boston.
+Ellen Grubert’s agent bio fits right in with the about page for the Ellen, Janis and Josh Real Estate team in Boston.
 That’s because Grubert reflects the same values that sets the agency apart from other competitors.

 The agency boasts its local expertise, and Grubert’s bio stays consistent.
 As you can see in the example above, she has worked in the Boston real estate market for over 30 years.
 Even Grubert’s degree in psychology helps reinforce her team’s commitment to client communication and a stress-free real estate experience.

 If you’re an independent agent who’s just getting started in real estate, think about what sets you apart from other agents or firms.
 It’s likely that you can put far more personal attention into each relationship, and that you will pull out all the stops to make a good impression so you can build up your reputation.
 Don’t be afraid to write that down!

 It’s easy to list the benefits of working with you in your real estate agent bio.
 Yet you present your audience with an entirely different experience when you share what others are saying about your real estate skills.

 Providing social proof that was left on a site like Zillow or Trulia, shared on social media, or emailed directly to you doesn’t just validate that you’re a great agent; it also promotes your expertise without aggressively overselling.

 Try including social proof alongside your agent bio so it can back up your positive claims.